 - Training and experience, either on the job or through a combination of schooling and working on various projects, not to mention multiple types of projects.

-Indeed, today’s carpenters need computer experience and to keep up with all of the fancy equipment and tools that are now available.
+Indeed, today’s carpenters need computer experience to keep up with all of the fancy equipment and tools that are now available.
 If you’re hiring carpenters for a particular home or business project, you should make sure they have these skills so they can handle that project.

 This applies whether you’re building a home from the ground up or you simply need some necessary repairs to your home or office.